-Six dollars for a loaf of bread, four dollars for a box of crackers?!
+Seven dollars for a loaf of bread, six dollars for a box of crackers?!
 Is it possible to eat gluten free on a budget?

 Yes, it is possible!
 You can save money in a number of ways.
 You don’t have to have sky high grocery bills just because you are gluten free.

-1. Naturally G-Free: Focus on the foods that are naturally gluten free, and fill your pantry with those foods first.
-Beans, rice, seeds, potatoes, root vegetables – these items are all gluten free, and have nutritious carbohydrates that your body needs and that will probably crave.
+Focus on the foods that are naturally gluten free, and fill your pantry with those foods first.
+Beans, rice, quinoa, seeds, potatoes, root vegetables – these items are all gluten free.
+Meats, fish, dairy products, and eggs are also gluten free foods, and you can use these as the base for your gluten free recipes.
 There are a ton of varieties of each of these items to add some different flavors and textures to your diet.

 Brown rice, Basmati rice, red rice, wild rice, pinto beans, black beans, garbanzo beans, white beans, lima beans, white potatoes, yellow potatoes, sweet potatoes, yams, turnips, parsnips…the list goes on and on!